- What Is Cholestasis?

 - Lower the temperature of the room by cranking up the air-conditioning.

-- Do not use a blanket and stay uncovered while you sleep.
+- Do not use a blanket and stay uncovered while you sleep as heat can worsen the itching.

-- Soak your hands and feet in ice water for a while.
+- Soak your hands and feet in ice water for a while to get relief from the itching

-Some women have also found that using a mild moisturising lotion has provided them with some relief.
+- Some women have also found that using a mild moisturising lotion has provided them with some relief.
 Using a lotion with menthol in it has helped others.
-Before you do use any lotion, have it green lighted by your doctor.
-Other remedies include:
+Before you do use any lotion, check with your doctor first.

 - Eat a healthy and balanced diet with minimal oily and fatty food to reduce the pressure on your liver.